 Test preparation and test-taking strategies are those processes that help to optimize your child’s performance in a variety of academic tests.
 Throughout your child’s academic career, and to some degree, in a variety of career pursuits, he/she will be expected to demonstrate his/her knowledge or skills in a test.
 While some tests are more performance-oriented by nature (a driver’s education test comes to mind), most tests are paper-pencil.
 There are many different types of tests: standardized tests, unit/chapter tests, formative assessments, and summative assessments to name a few.
 There are also many different formats for taking tests: true/false, short answer, essay, matching, constructed response, multiple choice, etc. and each format has its own set of suggestions to enhance performance.
 Finally, working with your child to develop the appropriate mind-set and level of confidence for taking the test may be your most important contribution as a parent.

 Help your child to understand that preparing and taking tests is an ongoing process.
 It typically occurs, in various forms or another, throughout students’ formal educational experience.
 Relegating testing to the routine, helps to diminish the anxiety invoked when testing is viewed as an extraordinary event.

-Provide your child with the necessary test-taking supports: adequate rest, high-energy diet, and required materials (pens, pencils, scratch paper, calculators, etc.)
+- Provide your child with the necessary test-taking support: adequate rest, high-energy diet, and required materials (pens, pencils, scratch paper, calculators, etc.)